pirsch-analytics/docs/docs/advanced/conversion-goals.md

----
-title: "Goals and Events"
-date: 2021-07-23
-draft: false
-weight: 4
-description: "Manage conversion goals and event settings."
----

-## Goals
+# Conversion Goals

-Conversion goals are described in more detail in their own [article]({{<ref "dashboard/conversion-goals.md">}}).
+Conversion goals are described in more detail in their own [article](/advanced/conversion-goals.md).
 You can create, edit, and remove goals and use a path pattern to group up pages.

 ![Goals](/dashboard/goals.png)